bukka/php-crypto/README.md

 sudo make install
 ```

-Finally you need to add
+Finally the following line needs to be added to `php.ini`
 ```
 extension=crypto.so
 ```
-to the `php.ini`

 ### Windows

 The `php_crypto.dll` is part of Jan-E Windows builds on [https://www.apachelounge.com/viewforum.php?f=6](Apache Lounge).

 ## API